matloff/des/README.md

 We have **m** machines and **r** repairpersons.
 Each machine occasionaly breaks down.
-If at the time of a breakdown there is at least one idle repairperson, that machine's reppair is begun; otherwise, it joins a queue for the repairperson pool.
+If at the time of a breakdown there is at least one idle repairperson, that machine's repair is begun; otherwise, it joins a queue for the repairperson pool.
 We assume up times and repair times are exponentially distributed, with all times being independent and so on.